 This story took place during the rule of Ramses III.
 During the pharaoh’s visit to Nehern country, known today as Western Syria, chiefs from all over the country came to pay him an annual tribute.
 While everybody presented him with valuable gifts, such as gold, precious wood, and lapis-lazuli, the prince of Bekhten presented his beautiful eldest daughter.
 The pharaoh took her as a wife and named her Ra-neferu, the primary royal wife and the queen of Egypt.

 Fifteen years later, the prince visited the pharaoh in Thebes.
 He presented him with gifts and told him that the queen’s younger sister was severely ill.
-Immediately, the pharaoh chose the most skilled physician and sent him to Bekhten to heal the girl.
-However, after examining her, the doctor realized he couldn’t do anything because the poor girl’s condition was the result of an evil spirit.
+Immediately, the pharaoh summoned the most skilled physician and sent him to Bekhten to heal the girl.
+However, after examining her, the doctor realized he could not do anything because the poor girl’s condition was the result of an evil spirit.
 So, the pharaoh implored the god Khonsu to go and try to cure her.

-The god filled the statue of his image with power and sent it from his temple to Bekhten.
+The god filled a statue of his image with power and sent it from his temple to Bekhten.
 After confronting the evil spirit, the demon realized how powerful Khonsu was and left the girl’s body.
-The spirit asked for god’s forgiveness and begged him to make the feast for both of them, promising to leave the world of the mortals after that.
+The spirit asked for the god’s forgiveness and begged him to make a feast for both of them, promising to leave the world of the mortals after that.
 After the great feast, he kept his promise, and the girl was cured.

-As a sign of gratitude and respect, the prince of Bekhten made the temple in Khonsu’s honor in his city.
+As a sign of gratitude and respect, the prince of Bekhten made a temple in Khonsu’s honor in his city.
 However, after three years spent there, Khonsu transformed into a golden hawk and flew back to Egypt.
-The prince sent many gifts and offerings to Egypt, all of which were placed at the feet of the Khonsu’s statue in his Great Temple.
+The prince sent many gifts and offerings to Egypt, all of which were placed at the feet of the Khonsu’s statue in his Great Temple at Karnak.

 Khonsu’s Portrayal and Symbolism

 He would often carry crook and flail in his hands and wear a necklace with a crescent moon pendant.
 Sometimes, he would also hold a staff or scepter with the crook and flail.
 Being the moon god, he was often depicted with the moon disk symbol resting on his head.
-Instead of his mummy-like depictions, Khonsu would sometimes be portrayed as a man with a head of a falcon.
+Apart from his mummy-like depictions, Khonsu would sometimes be portrayed as a man with the head of a falcon.

-Each of these elements has a specific symbolic meaning:
+Each of these elements had a specific symbolic meaning:

 Crook and Flail